 Yes, we’re talkin’ postage stamps here, which have plummeted in popularity since the advent of email.
 And yet, with a one-cent postage increase coming May 12, consumers are snapping up “forever” stamps that will cover the cost of mailing a letter eternally.

-According to the L.A.
-Times (2/11/8), over 5 billion “forever” stamps have been sold with “an additional 5 billion in stock to meet the expected demand before the May price change.”
+According to The Mercury News, over 5 billion “forever” stamps have been sold with “an additional 5 billion in stock to meet the expected demand before the May price change.”
 In cash flow terms, that means the Postal Service has already raked in $205 million from the “forever” stamp, with another $205 million anticipated over the next three months.

-In addition, we all know that many of those stamps are going to find their way to the backs of desk drawers before teleporting to that mysterious land where things like socks, USB flash drives and campaign promises disappear.
-So most of it is just extra cash for the Postal Service.
-Hopefully, someone over there knows how to invest — but that’s a topic for someone else’s blog.
-I do marketing, and I see the “forever” stamp and the announcements of future price increases as a brilliant combo.
+In addition, we all know that many of those stamps will find their way to the backs of desk drawers before teleporting to that mysterious land where things like socks, USB flash drives, and campaign promises disappear.
+So most of that cash will serve as a bonus for the Postal Service.
+Hopefully, they’ll know how to invest it — but that’s a topic for someone else’s blog.
+I do marketing, and I see announcements of future price increases as a brilliant tactic.

-6. Decide if you’ll allow arbitrage: Arbitrage is the practice of buying something and selling it for a higher price at a different time or place.
-For example, someone buying tons of stamps at 41 cents then selling them for 41.5 cents after May 12.
-(What some people will do for an extra half a penny…) If you don’t want to see your “forever” product wind up on eBay, you could limit its purchases per person (which doesn’t usually work, and goes against your hoarding stimulation strategy in the first place), or you could require that only the purchaser is allowed to use it.
-This, of course, reduces its desirability.
+Arbitrage is the practice of buying something cheaply and selling it for a higher price at a different time or place.
+For example, someone could buy tons of stamps at 41 cents then selling them for 41.5 cents after May 12.
+(What some people will do for an extra half a penny…) If you don’t want to see your “forever” product wind up on eBay, you could limit its purchases per person, which doesn’t usually work, and goes against your hoarding stimulation strategy in the first place.
 So why not let arbitrage happen?
 After all, it’s the stories of Nintendo Wii units selling for $500 that help fuel the demand.

-Some marketers might say what I’m recommending is unethical, but if your business has to increase prices anyway, isn’t it more ethical to give consumers fair warning and to allow them to stock up?
-The only thing that would be unethical — and probably illegal — would be to promise a price increase and not follow through.
-If such duplicity is your game, then stick to real estate or the stock market where that’s just business as usual.
+Some marketers might say what I’m recommending is unethical, but if your business has to increase prices anyway, isn’t it more ethical to give consumers fair warning and allow them to stock up?